fabver82/symfony-workshop/readme.md

 ```

 What just happens ?
 Symfony create a controller and a view !
 Check it out !
+Our route is defined right above the index function, yes as a comment!
+That is working because we already have the "annotations" bundle implemented by default when we create the project for a webapp.
-Our route is defined right above the index function.
-Edit it so our homepage link to the root of our website and test it.
+Edit the controller so our homepage link to the root of our website and test it...

 Amazing !
 Our controller and our view is already working.

-Now implement the template that I ve share with you in this repository.
+Now let's implement the template that I ve share with you in this repository.

 ### the view